 Maybe you were parked underneath a tree on a stormy night.
 Or perhaps you left your car parked outside for a long time and came back to find a tree or large branch reclining on your vehicle.
 Either way, the result is just as unpleasant: if a tree falls on your car, it is definitely not good news.
-So what do you do?

 If you recently encountered a tree smashing your car, you are probably wondering if your insurance is going to cover the damages.
 If you have your state’s minimum coverage, you are probably out of luck.
 Liability insurance is not going to cover an “act of God,” as it is known, or in this case, an act of tree.
 The only way your car insurance is going to cover a tree which has fallen on your car is by purchasing comprehensive insurance coverage before the damage occurs.